 The Knights Templar set up a prosperous network of banks and gained enormous financial influence.
 Their banking system allowed religious pilgrims to deposit assets in their home countries and withdraw funds in the Holy Land.

 Members swore an oath of poverty, chastity and obedience.
 They weren’t allowed to drink, gamble or swear.
-Prayer was essential to their daily life, and the Templars expressed particular adoration for the Virgin Mary.
+Prayer was essential to their daily life, and the Templars expressed particular adoration for the mother of Jesus, the Virgin Mary.

 Expanded Duties of the Knights